guokr/simbase/README.md

 so the write operation is scaled at O(n).

-We had a non-final performance test on an i7-cpu Macbook, it can easily handle 120k 1k-dimensional vectors with each write operations under 1 sec.
+We had a non-final performance test on an i7-cpu Macbook, it can easily handle 120k 1k-dimensional vectors with each write operation under 1 sec.

 Since the data are all in memory, the read operation is pretty fast.